MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 * QR codes are only persisted in the boot session.
 Once you reboot (or restart the driver), they will be gone and detected as new objects next time.
 * QR code history is saved at the system level in the driver session, but you can configure your app to ignore QR codes older than a specific timestamp if you want.
 Currently the API does support clearing QR code history, as multiple apps might be interested in the data.

+**The plugins for RS5 and future versions are not compatable** RS5 version of the plugin only works for RS5 and will not work for future versions.
+The expermental plugin will be replaced with the real plugin and should be the one that we can use in future versions of the windows.